By Dr. Mercola

 Most people know that the ostrich is the largest bird in the world.
-But have you ever been curious who holds the spot after it?
-It's the emu (Dromaius novaehallandiae), a native Australian bird that can grow up to 2 meters tall.1 Just like ostriches, emus are flightless, although they have wings that they can stretch out to cool themselves by allowing air to circulate around the body.2
+After that is the emu (Dromaius novaehallandiae), a native Australian bird that can grow up to 2 meters tall.1 Just like ostriches, emus are flightless, although they have wings that they can stretch out to cool themselves by allowing air to circulate around the body.2

 These birds are often raised for their meat, and other byproducts such as leather and oil.3 In particular, pure emu oil has been studied for its potential benefits and uses; continue browsing this page to learn how you can use this oil to your advantage.